Side effects of radiotherapy for mouth and oropharyngeal cancer

 You might feel tired during your treatment.
 It tends to get worse as the treatment goes on.
 You might also feel weak and lack energy.
 Rest when you need to.

-Tiredness can carry on for some weeks after the treatment has finished but it usually improves gradually.
+Tiredness can carry on for weeks to months after the treatment has finished but it usually improves gradually.
 Some people can feel very tired and exhausted.

 Various things can help you to reduce tiredness and cope with it, such as exercise.
 Some research has shown that taking gentle exercise can give you more energy.
 It's important to balance exercise with resting.